rainsfordtm/conman/README.md

 ## Version history

++ January 2025: version 1.2
+    + added `refandtext` method to Merger
+    + enabled annotator scripts to be passed on the command line
 + September 2024: version 1.1
     + added handling of agglutinated tokens in CONLL-U format
     + change base save format to .json (formerly .cnc pickle)